The Galois characterisation of $p$-adically closed fields -- A modern perspective: Introduction

 The main ingredients in our proof are: \begin{enumerate}[(I)] \item A systematic use of coarsenings (Standard Decomposition). \item The Galois characterisation of henselianity; in particular, \begin{itemize} \item the creation of valuations, and \item going-down statements for henselianity. \end{itemize} \item Transfer results of Krasner-Kazhdan-Deligne type. \item Explicit constructions replacing abstract cohomological considerations. \item Pop's Lemma on mixed characteristic henselian valued fields with absolute Galois group of finite $p$-rank. \end{enumerate}

-The proof proceeds as follows.
+The proof proceeds as follows: Let $K$ be a field such that $G_K \cong G_{\IQ_p}$.
 We begin by constructing a henselian valuation $v_K$ on $K$ using the Galois characterisation of henselianity.
 Combining explicit criteria inspired by Galois cohomology with a careful analysis of the roots of unity in $K$, we then show that $(K, v_K)$ has mixed characteristic $(0, p)$.
 This enables us to apply the Standard Decomposition, expressing $v_K$ as a composition of three valuations, with the middle component $\overline{v_p}$ having rank one and mixed characteristic.
-Utilising Pop's Lemma together with transfer principles of Krasner–Kazhdan–Deligne type, we demonstrate that $\overline{v_p}$ has value group $\IZ$ and residue field $\IF_p$.
+Utilising Pop's Lemma together with transfer principles of Krasner-Kazhdan-Deligne type, we demonstrate that $\overline{v_p}$ has value group $\IZ$ and residue field $\IF_p$.
 Finally, we translate these structural properties back to the original valuation $v_K$ and verify that it satisfies all four axioms of Theorem~\ref{thm:Ax-Kochen-axioms}.